-The most recent publicized killing of an unarmed black man has sparked a national debate on race, protest, and police violence.
-CSCORE stands in solidarity with and in support of the Black Lives Matter movement and all efforts to achieve racial justice and anti-racist policies nationally and locally.
-It is important to remember that this is not a singular event.
 The oppression of and violence toward people of color has been strong and pervasive throughout America's history.
-Racism, police and military violence, and protest are not new concepts and they will not diminish if the media, legislature, and ordinary U.S.citizens stop focusing on them.
+Racism, racist attacks, police and military violence, and protest are by no means new phenomena and they will not diminish if the media, legislature, and ordinary U.S.citizens stop focusing on them.
 For these reasons, we believe that school counselors must constantly work for racial and social justice for those students who experience injustice daily.
 School counselors wear many hats, none as important as creating a safe, equitable school environment for all students regardless of race, gender, class, religion, ability, sexual identity, or any other social identity.
 Social justice advocacy is essential to the school counseling position and profession.
 To be an advocate is to listen to students, families, and coworkers.
 Give them space to voice and process their pain.
 Be conscious of your own biases as you do so and continuously work not only to educate your students, but yourself as well.
 Find below a few resources we found most timely and relevant to support allyship and advocacy within and outside the walls of your school.

 Quick Resources for the Current Moment

 To combat the current rise in harassment and discrimination and to also proactively prepare for the future increase of hate incidents, Advancing Justice | Chicago worked in collaboration with New York-based nonprofit Hollaback! and CAIR-Chicago to plan provide free bystander trainings to address the current rise and anticipated continuation of anti-AAPI violence.
 Hollaback! has also compiled an easy PDF guide for the 5 Ds of bystander intervention.